eonfluxor/kron/README.md

 ### Why Delay?

 Instead of returning a timer instance, Delay manages the Timer instances internally through a `DelayKey` -> `Timer` dictionary.
-This makes easy to call delay from distant components or threads accesing the timers by their key value
+This makes easy to call delay from distant components or threads accesing the timers by their key value.

 The `DelayKey` can be etiher an `String` struct or `AnyObject` instance.
 If an object is passed the key is inferred from the object's pointer.